centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-nrpe.md

 yum install centreon-pack-operatingsystems-windows-nsclient-05-nrpe
 ```

-3. On the Centreon Web interface, install the **Windows NRPE 0.5** Centreon Monitoring Connector on the **Configuration > Monitoring Connectors Manager** page.
+3. On the Centreon Web interface, install the **Windows NRPE 0.5** Centreon Monitoring Connector on the **Configuration > Monitoring Connector Manager** page.

 </TabItem>
 </Tabs>